View Current

 Library

 (36) We operate a number of Library buildings and an online library environment (see Library Spaces).
 The Library holds information relating to and identifying persons entitled to use its services.
-Further information and contact details are available on the New Cat Library Catalogue.
+Further information and contact details are available on the Library Catalogue.

 University Archives